nvmnghia/cvat/REFACTORING.md

 ### 2.2.
 Removing shape

+Removing a shape is as simple as setting the `removed` attribute of the shape.
+This is required, as the UI supports undo/redo.
 When the user presses <kbd>Del</kbd>, the following chain is called:

 ```text
 ShapeCollectionController::removeActiveShape() -> ShapeModel::remove() -> ShapeCollectionModel::onShapeUpdate() -> BoxView::onShapeUpdate() ->